Georges Bouton: De Dion-Bouton

 The genesis of De Dion-Bouton was in 1881 when de Dion saw a toy locomotive in a store window at "passage Léon" (covered passage in Paris) and asked the toymakers to build another.
 The engineers Georges Bouton and Charles Trépardoux had been making a bare living selling scientific toys, and Trépardoux had long dreamed of building a steam car, but could not afford it.
 Dion, who was inspired by steam railway locomotives, could finance the work.
-De Dion, Bouton et Trépardoux was formed in Paris in 1883.
+Trépardoux et Cie was formed in Paris in 1883.
 This became the de Dion-Bouton automobile company, the world's largest automobile manufacturer for a time, becoming well known for their quality, reliability, and durability.
 However, both Bouton and Dion survived the company they had founded, as De Dion-Bouton went out of business in 1932.